json-schema-org/vocab-idl/git_workflow.md

     ```
     git remote add upstream https://github.com/json-schema-org/json-schema-idl.git
     ```
-3. Run the `git fetch upstream master` command to fetch all branches.
+3. Run the `git fetch upstream main` command to fetch all branches.
-4. Set up the local `master` branch to track the remote `master` branch from the upstream repository:
+4. Set up the local `main` branch to track the remote `main` branch from the upstream repository:
     ```
-    git branch -u upstream/master master
+    git branch -u upstream/main main
     ```

-Now, each time you rebase or check out the `master` branch, you refer to the `master` branch of the upstream repository.
-In other words, when you create a branch from local up-to-date `master` means creating a branch from latest upstream `master`.
+Now, each time you rebase or check out the `main` branch, you refer to the `main` branch of the upstream repository.
+In other words, when you create a branch from local up-to-date `main` means creating a branch from latest upstream `main`.

-To verify that your local `master` branch points to the `upstream/master`, run the `git branch -vv` command.
+To verify that your local `main` branch points to the `upstream/main`, run the `git branch -vv` command.
 The result is similar to the following:
 ```
-* master           c2226e0 [upstream/master] Update the README.md document
+* main           c2226e0 [upstream/main] Update the README.md document
 ```

 ### Working on a Fork in GitHub UI

 In case you are a contributor who suggests minor changes using GitHub UI, it is recommended to use a [Pull bot](https://probot.github.io/apps/pull).
-This bot keeps your fork up to date by creating and merging a pull request with latest changes into the `master `branch of your fork.
+This bot keeps your fork up to date by creating and merging a pull request with latest changes into the `main `branch of your fork.

 ## Start Contributing